mikeirvine/Capstone-Job-Time-Predictor/README.md

 ## Future Work: <a name="future_work"></a>
 ### Text

-- Segment service providers by performance
+- Segment service providers by performance - there's significant std deviation for both water jobs and slickline jobs - may be able to identify companies with a trend of significantly higher work times for the same type of job
 - why is volume not a predictor? likely there's just variance across service providers in terms of performance / efficiency...instead of work time being based on volume